SQL Server Authentication and Authorization on Azure with Managed Identities

 Context

 For this post we need to place ourselves in a context where there is a database and some (web) application involved that need to communicate with each other in a secure way.
 Because Managed Identities is a promoted solution within Azure for secure interaction for all kinds of Azure products, we want to use that as well.
-We rather not have separate credentials for just the database connection.
+We’d rather not have separate credentials for just the database connection.
 Connection Strings with secrets in them are also out of the question, because our imaginary company states that that is not compliant.

-In this drawing we’ve already set up a connection with a Service Bus that uses a managed identity + a role assignment to exclusively give access to the app service.
+In this scenario we’ve already set up a connection with a Service Bus that uses a managed identity + a role assignment to exclusively give access to the app service.
+Now we want to do something similar for the SQL Server connection.

-As said in the introduction, SQL Server doesn’t have Role Assignment functionality to give access to a specific database, let alone limit the actions the connection may perform on the database.
+As mentioned in the introduction, SQL Server doesn’t have Role Assignment functionality to give access to a specific database, let alone limit the actions the connection may perform on the database.
+Users and authorizations are configured in the Security section of the database.
+Our goal is to add our Managed Identity as a user and provide it with the db_owner role.

 Register users in SQL Server